-Section 113 of the Environment Protection Act 1993 requires the payment of prescribed levy by the holder of a licence to conduct a waste depot in respect of waste received at the depot.
+Section 113 of the Environment Protection Act 1993 requires the payment of levy by the holder of a licence to conduct a waste depot in respect of waste received at the depot.
 Regulation 70 of the Environment Protection Regulations 2009 prescribes the waste levy payable.
-Information on measuring and reporting requirements are set out in the Waste Levy Guidelines.
+Information on measuring and reporting requirements are set out in the guideline, Waste levy regulations.

 Levy rates depend on whether the waste is collected within metropolitan Adelaide or outside its boundary.